MediaComem/comem-archidep/ex/docker-static.md

 The `WORKDIR` instruction in a Dockerfile is used to set the working directory for any subsequent `RUN`, `CMD`, `ENTRYPOINT`, `COPY`, and `ADD` instructions in the Dockerfile.

-## :exclamation: Copy files to the working directory
+## :exclamation: Copy files to the working directory and change permissions
 At this point, you have a base image, a new user and a working directory.
 However, none of your project files are actually anywhere in the image.
 Let's do that now by using the `COPY` instruction.

 The `COPY` instruction follows the syntax `COPY <source> <destination>`.
 Here, `<source>` refers to the file(s) or directory(s) you want to copy from the Docker build context (the directory containing the Dockerfile and other resources), and `<destination>` is the path within the container where these files should be placed.